 3) Treat your fence with preservative

 Our experts strongly recommend staining or coating your fence with a wood preservative to prolong the wood's lifespan above ground.
 Wood stains keep your fence protected against wet weather, strengthening them against high winds.
-We recommend using Postsaver Creocote to prolong the life of your fence.
+We recommend using Postsaver Creostain to prolong the life of your fence.
 Not only does this protect your fence, but the colour can also enhance the wood and keeping your garden looking smart.

 Follow our advice and enjoy the best from your fence this summer.
 Kick back and relax, knowing your fence is protected.